andrewhughesskywater/Sheetpilot/docs/BUNDLE_OPTIMIZATION_REPORT.md

 These are dependencies of other packages and cannot be easily removed.

-## Playwright Browser Bundling
+## Browser Automation

-**Decision:** Keep bundled (~100MB)
+**Decision:** Use Electron's native BrowserWindow (no additional bundling needed)

-**Reason:** Playwright requires specific browser builds and cannot use system-installed browsers.
-Attempting to download on first run adds complexity and negatively impacts user experience.
+**Reason:** Electron includes Chromium, so no separate browser bundling is required.
+This eliminates ~100MB from the installer size and simplifies deployment.

 ## Expected Results